 Using natural organic fertilizer is nothing new.
 Years ago, people gardened because their backyard produce was better, cheaper and healthy than store bought.

-This is a universal truth and the trick behind this is the enrichment of the garden soil with organic matter, compost, and homemade natural fertilizers.
+This is a universal truth and the trick behind this is the enrichment of the garden soil with organic matter, compost, and homemade plant food natural fertilizers.

 We have all heard of organic gardening.
 This technique involves producing vegetables and fruits in an all-natural way.